 If you’re creative, let it show!
 The new Message Belting from Dritz® is a fun way to shout out your passion.
 Let the world know that you are a Maker, One of a Kind, or a true Original.
 We used it to create handles as well as the adjustable shoulder straps on a stylish corduroy backpack.
 The dual carry options make it a great Walkabout bag for wherever your passion takes you.

 So easy yet so functional.
 The classic one-piece cut of this apron is a great style for most body types.
 We added facings to the sides of the bib, made these into casings, then threaded through an extra-long tie that acts a continuous drawstring, creating both the adjustable neck loop as well as the wraparound waist ties.

-Here's a romantic Valentine's story: a pretty patchwork quilt meets an old softie fleece; they fall in love and become inseparable.
-That's the true tale of today's beautiful lap blanket.
-The front is a patchwork of Layer Cake squares from the Kissing Booth collection by BasicGrey for Moda Fabrics.
+Here's a romantic story: a pretty patchwork panel meets an old softie fleece panel; they fall in love and become inseparable.
+That's the true tale of this beautiful lap blanket.
+The front is a patchwork of Layer Cake squares with coordinating sashing and borders and small cornerstone squares.
 The back is a cuddly fleece so there's no need for batting.
-The blanket is bound around the edges and also tied.
-But, it's not just a traditional tied knot... oh no!
-There are sixteen 2½" cornerstone squares across the middle of the quilt, and each square is tied through with a little yarn bow, creating the look of sixteen pretty gift boxes.
-Wrap up your Valentine in this warm and wonderful blanket.
+Cute and cuddly – the perfect pair.